Surry County Courthouse

-Surry County Courthouse is a historic courthouse building located at Dobson, Surry County, North Carolina.
+Surry County Courthouse is a historic courthouse building located at Dobson, North Carolina, United States.
 It was designed by architect Harry Barton and built in 1916.
-It is a three-story, rectangular Classical Revival style tan brick building.
+It is a three-story, rectangular Classical Revival-style tan brick building.
 The five bay front and rear elevations feature a central entrance flanked by pairs of Ionic order pilasters.
 Two-story wings were added to the main block in 1971.

 It was listed on the National Register of Historic Places in 1979.